NorwegianVeterinaryInstitute/BioinfTraining/saga.md

 scp -r my_dir/ <username>@login.nird.sigma2.no:/projects/<projectname>/path
 ```

-### rsync
+### rsync: many files - not too many data
 rsync typical -> 4TB/day ~50MB/s

+Do it twice, to be sure all data has been transfered.
+Defined blocks that you are sure can be transfered.

-- [ ] choose the options we want to use
+- [ ] choose the options we want to use - should we compress files / folders before?
 rsync -avxh source destAccount/
 rsync -rauPWD source dest
-rsunc -z compresses files on the flight
+rsuyc -z compresses files on the flight

-## parsyncfp
+- jeevan [ ]
+dir=.partial dir -> creates a dir on target where put files if sth wrong appends - if I understood -> can help to resume faster ...

+## parsyncfp : Not too many files but a lot of data.
+Divides in several tasks.
 Available on Abel.
-If not too many files but a lot of data.
-Divides in several tasks.